barryclark/jekyll-now/_posts/2017-8-2-Learning-Ajax-and-Youtube-Api.md

 In getDataRequested function  witch takes the parameters (searchTerm, pageToken, callback) this is where the Ajax call is made passing in the configuration object with all the parameters  to get the data requested. and then the data returned is passed to the callback function named displayDataFound.
 And also calls RenderError for error handling.

 In displayDataFound  we save the nextPageToken & prevPageToken to variables.
 Then we call the setPageTokens function to set the pageTokens on the event listeners attached to the more & prev links to facilitate showing and hiding the links, and also enable pagination.

 we save the results from the api call to a variable  and then call .map on results to get  each item object from the call to api then pass the items to the renderResults function.
 Also we pass the results into the DOM by creating a jQuery object from the class of the div in html where we want to display the results and call .html with the results as an argument. getVideoSelected is also called what it does is listen for a click event  on the video thumbnail then displays the lightbox in the DOM, and finally the call to createYoutubePlayer function displays the video selected in the lightbox.
 And the last call in displayDataFound is to closeLightBox so when close is clicked in UI the lightbox will close.

 In renderResults function we remove thee hidden class on more buttons so they will display in the UI now.
 Then we save a template string containing the url and video id of each individual video returned from the api call to a variable.
 Then return a template string that contains a div that has an image thumbnail of video and is wrapped in a anchor tag with url to video also another anchor link the title of channel and url to got to that channel when clicked.
-What has been accomplished up to this point is meeting the basic requirements of challenge and 1 optional functionality  :
-1) Accept a user search term.
-2) Get JSON from the YouTube API based user search term.
-3) Display the thumbnail image of the returned videos.

-For the Optional Advanced functionality Requirements.
-4) Show a link for more from the channel that each video came from

 I must admit I struggled a bit on these at first.
 The way I got through this is first I read Youtube api documentation, ran my code through the debugger and logged out variables to see if they were what I expected.
 And also looked at other peoples examples.
 And I reached out to my mentor at Thinkful.
 He did not give me all the answers but led me in the right direction so I could understand better myself.
 I think what confused me the most was trying to read code from documentation and other examples witch was a bit old and write in my own style using more ES6  and smaller functions, and  only using jQuery that is needed for Dom manipulation, in an effort to avoid spaghetti code.
 Side note very much looking forward to React and Redux in the future!